I am building anAI-native university.

 What I’m building

-I am building an AI-native university, but the first version is not a university in the traditional sense.
+An AI-native university—but the first version is not a university in the traditional sense.
 It starts smaller: students around sixth to ninth grade, where weak foundations in math, reading, science, and language start to compound.

-The first prototype can start in English because that is the fastest way to test the tutoring experience, the voice interface, and the offline setup.
+A student speaks.
+The tutor listens.
+It explains, asks questions, gives practice, and adapts—through voice, powered by edge AI on cheap hardware.
+The first prototype can start in English because that is the fastest way to test the tutoring experience and the offline setup.
 But English is not the destination.
 Once the core works, it has to move toward local languages.
 A student should learn in the language she thinks in, not the language the internet happens to support.

 What has to be true

-I think this takes three things.
-First, language.
+1. Language.
 Any product can start in English, but it cannot stop there.
-If the student thinks in Fon, Yoruba, Mina, Dendi, Bariba, or French mixed with a local language, the system has to respect that.
+If the student thinks in Fon, Yoruba, Mina, Dendi, Bariba, or French mixed with a local language, it is crucial that local languages are integrated into this.

-Second, voice.
-A lot of students will not learn by typing into a laptop.
-They need to speak, listen, ask again, and be understood.
-That means voice AI agents that can perform well without depending on perfect internet.
+2. Voice.
+Many students will not learn by typing into a laptop.
+They speak, listen, ask again, and deserve to be understood.
+That means voice interfaces powered by edge AI—fast enough to feel like conversation, not a demo.

-Third, measurement.
-Not surveillance.
-Not dashboards for their own sake.
-Just a clear record of what the student understands, where they are stuck, and what a teacher, parent, or mentor should do next.
-Without that, it is just a chatbot.
-With it, it can become a learning system.
+3. Knowledge representation.
+A clear picture of what the student understands, where they are stuck, and what a teacher, parent, or mentor should do next.
+That is what turns a chatbot into a learning system.

 Why me